MichaTarlton/quartz/content/index.md

 **If you are reaching this from the IEEE NER 2025 Conference you can [[NER_2025|find more about my submission here]].
 Otherwise check out my work and various projects below.**

 **I'm currently searching for a new position, and would like to join a research project aimed at building neuroscience based AI and neuromorphic hardware design.
-Please contact me at any of the methods below if you think I might be the right person for you team.**
+Please contact me at any of the methods above if you think I might be the right person for you team.**
 ## [[NER_2025|IEEE NER 2025 Submission: Investigation of Novel SBF-Automata Architecture for Periodicity Finding Solutions at Edge Systems]]
 ---
 > [!NOTE] [About Mike:](CV)